ShimizuAise/VT_Spectralizer/README.md

 VTSpec_volume: Volume of the Highest Volume Frequency.
 Range: 0-100

+# Shilling

+This app is completely free and open source but if you want to support me, follow me on Twitch at https://www.twitch.tv/shimizuaise or donate to me at https://streamlabs.com/shimizuaise/tip !

+# Contribute

+If you want to contribute, you can submit pull requests, or just report bugs.

 # Issues and Backlog

 1: As of right now, the App does not support changing the default connection IP address or Port.
 Use LocalHost port 8001 (the default for VtubeStudio)